By Namit Arora

-The caste system also worsened the plight of women beyond the inequities inherent in all patriarchies.
-The desire to preserve upper caste ‘purity’ created anxieties over miscegeny, including an extra horror of and penalties for hypogamy, where an upper caste woman marries a lower caste man.
-This demanded more stringent control over female sexuality, which in turn encouraged the custom of female child marriage and restricted widow remarriage.
-As historian Uma Chakravarti has written, ‘Women’s cooperation in the system was secured by various means: ideology, economic dependency on the male head of the family, class privileges and veneration bestowed upon conforming and dependent women of the upper classes, and, finally, the use of force when required.’
+The caste system also worsened the plight of other women beyond the inequities inherent in all patriarchies.
+The desire to preserve upper caste ‘purity’ created anxieties over miscegeny (intercaste breeding), including extra horror and penalties for hypogamy, where an upper-caste woman marries a lower-caste man.
+This demanded more stringent control over female sexuality, which then encouraged the custom of female child marriage.
+‘Women’s cooperation in the system’, writes historian Uma Chakravarti, ‘was secured by various means: ideology, economic dependency on the male head of the family, class privileges and veneration bestowed upon conforming and dependent women of the upper classes, and, finally, the use of force when required.’

 The Anatomy of Caste